oreissig/misc/README.md

 parallelfor
 -----------

-Contains a parallel implementation of the common for-each construct, where each step is executed concurrently with other steps.
+Contains a parallel implementation of the common for-each construct for Java 7, where each step is executed concurrently with other steps.

 fix_nvram
 ---------